LineageOS/lineage_wiki/pages/import_to_android_studio.md

 ### Configure the project

 After opening the project, navigate to **File -> Project Structure -> SDKs** (this might be disabled until the indexing has finished) and set up a JDK (version 1.8 for LineageOS 14.1 branch) where you remove _all_ libraries (`.jar` files).

 Then, on the left side of the settings panel, choose **Project Settings -> Modules** and mark the folder `out/target/common/R` as `Sources` (you can also select it and press [ALT]+[S]).

 Press **Apply** and close the settings.

 ### Start developing

 Now, after all the previous steps are done, you can actually start developing and exploring the sources.
-The "Find all" function can be a good start to find a file you want to modify.
+The `Find in path` function (**Edit -> Find -> Find in path**) can be a good start to find a file you want to modify.
 Just search for a known string among all source files and then dive in deeper until you actually found the function you want to modify.

 ### Contribute!